wujastyk/xetex-devanagari/Readme.md

 RomDev.tec
 ==========

 Alternative romanized Sanskrit input map (0.3 [10]).
 Thanks to Dominik Wujastyk for suggestion, and Somadeva Vasudeva for permission.
+The RomDev (Roman-to-Devanagari) input map has an advantage over the iast one, in that it deals correctly with conjunct consonants even in strings that are not typeset with a specifically Sanskrit Devanagari font.
+Thus, in the following document:

+    \documentclass{article}
+    \usepackage{polyglossia}

+    \setmainlanguage{sanskrit}

+    \newfontfamily\devanagarifont[
+    Mapping=RomDev,
+    Script=Devanagari]
+    {Sanskrit 2003}

+    \begin{document}

+    शब्दादर्थं

+    śabdādarthaṃ

+    \end{document}

+The strings शब्दादर्थं and śabdādarthaṃ are both typeset correctly in Devanagari.
+This is not the case with iast.

 Links
 =====